working-group-two/docs.wgtwo.com/docs/intro-getting-started.md

 You can contact us directly at products@wgtwo.com in order to add a test subscription to your product.
 Unfortunately, at this time it is not possible to do this yourself.

-When you are done with your testing, you may submit your product so that it can be reviewd and listed in our marketplace.
+When you are done with your testing, you may submit your product so that it can be reviewed and listed in our marketplace.